Earn a science degree with an economic punch

 Biotechnology promises to become one of this century’s dominant technologies.
 Become a leader in this industry with a one-of-a-kind degree from Waterloo.

 In Biotechnology/Economics, you’ll immerse yourself in the science of biotech with labs and lectures in the Faculty of Science.
 You’ll complement that with courses in economics, business, and finance.

 Once you graduate, put your skills and knowledge to work for pharmaceutical companies, brokerage houses, banks, government agencies, research firms, and more.
-With your unique blend of expertise, you’ll have all kinds of options!
+With your unique blend of expertise (especially the experiences you'll have gained if you enrol in co-op), you’ll have all kinds of options!